sarawilcox/nhsuk-frontend/README.md

 # NHS.UK Frontend

-NHS.UK Frontend contains all the code you need to start building user interfaces for NHS websites and services.
+NHS.UK Frontend contains the code you need to start building user interfaces for NHS websites and services.
+## Guidance

-Visit the [NHS digital service manual](https://beta.nhs.uk/service-manual) for examples of components and guidance for when to use them.
+Visit the [NHS digital service manual](https://beta.nhs.uk/service-manual) for examples of components and guidance on when to use them.
 If we haven’t yet published guidance on the component you want, please [email us](mailto:service-manual@nhs.net) or get in touch on the [NHS.UK #standards Slack channel](https://nhsuk.slack.com/messages/standards).

 ## How to install NHS.UK Frontend